zeel94/Assignment---5/README.md

 action_05 = df[(df['Genre']=='Action') & (df['Year'] >= 2005)]
 print("The max sales of action games in EU after 2005 is: " + str(action_05.EU_Sales.max()))

+# Deployment
+This project does not include deployment steps as it is designed for local analysis and testing.

 # Author
 Zeel Kayasth
 GitHub: zeel94

+# License
+This project is licensed under the MIT License.

 # Acknowledgement
 Thanks to Durham College for the guidance and resources provided.